MarceeloDominguez/challenge-reba/README.md

-# Rebanking Challenge with React native and Typescript
+# Rebanking Challenge with React native and TypeScript

 ## Description
 In this application you can see a List of products to which you can execute a click to see the complete detail of it.